CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 Cumulus Linux provides several commands to change the administrative distance for OSPF routes.

-This example vtysh commands set the distance for an entire group of routes, instead of a specific route.
+These example vtysh commands set the distance for an entire group of routes, instead of a specific route.

 ```
 cumulus@switch:~$ sudo vtysh